Connection problem of the first Painlev\'{e} transcendents with large initial data: Introduction

 This work focuses on the initial value problem of the first Painlev\'e equation

 It is known that all PI solutions are irreducible, that is they cannot be represented by any elementary or classical special function.
 The initial value problem was first sutdied by Holmes and Spence \cite{HS-1984}, and they showed that when $a=0$, there exist $\kappa_{1}<0<\kappa_{2}$ such that the PI solution with $\kappa_{1}<b<\kappa_{2}$ oscillates around the parabola $y=-\sqrt{-t/6}$; and when $b<\kappa_{1}$ or $b>\kappa_{2}$, the PI solution possesses infinite number of poles on the negative real axis.
-According to Kapaev \cite{AAKapaev-1988} (see also \cite{FAS-2006} and \cite{Long-Li-Liu-Zhao}), we know that the asymptotic behavior of PI solutions are classified in three types as follows. \begin{enumerate} \item [(A)] \emph{oscillating solutions}: a two-parameter family of solutions, oscillating about the parabola $y=-\sqrt{-t/6}$ and satisfying
+According to Kapaev \cite{AAKapaev-1988} (see also \cite{FAS-2006} and \cite{Long-Li-Liu-Zhao}), we know that the asymptotic behavior of PI solutions are classified in three types as follows.